-A sale for one company is a purchase for another.
-So each company records the same transaction differently in their General Ledger.
+How a transaction is recorded in the General Ledger (GL) depends upon the nature of the transaction.
 Accounts Payable (AP) is recorded in the AP sub-ledger when an invoice is approved for transactions where the company must pay money to vendors for the purchase services or goods.
 On the other hand, Accounts Receivable (AR) records any money that a company is owed because of the sale of their goods or services.
 On the company's balance sheet, accounts payables are recorded as liabilities while receivables are recorded as assets.

 Contents: Accounts Payable vs Accounts Receivable